Mastercard/flow/IMPLEMENTATION_STATUS.md

 authoritative subject to explicit approved amendments.
 Frozen feasibility evidence and the original decision records remain historical.

+## Post-functional cleanup clarification — 2026-09-16

+The user clarified that the remaining simplification/refactoring/test-reduction tickets 29–32 were meant to be deferred, not cancelled.
+Finish retained functional work and focused integration first, then the user's trial in their consuming repository (26), and address its functional feedback before starting cleanup.
+These tickets remain planned work, but do not block reporting, ticket 25 or that initial trial.
+The unrelated deferred capabilities remain deferred.

+Re-evaluate cleanup candidates against the completed implementation; prefer removing redundant branch-added tests and unnecessary indirection without losing distinct behavior or rewriting main-existing tests unnecessarily.
+Preserve ticket 28 and delivered corrections.
+Fresh before/after regression/mutation evidence and a combined coverage review belong to the later cleanup phase, with existing gates unchanged.
+Refresh affected integration evidence after cleanup rather than treating the user's earlier trial as validation of later changes.
+No cleanup, test run, workload enablement or release is performed by this documentation correction.

 ## Approved focused delivery — 2026-09-16

 The user confirmed the reduced scope after a Q1–Q7 interview.
 This section